 3) There was strong agreement among teachers with a religious faith that RE contributes to character education, and RE teachers should act as role models for their pupils.

 4) RE teachers that have a religious faith were more likely to think religions promote good character.

 For a condensed summary of the background, findings and implications please click on the image below.

-The Life of the Religious Education Teacher project explores the contribution of religious education to character education, with a focus on examining the role of the teacher of religious education in secondary schools in England.
+The Religious Education Teachers and Character project explores the contribution of religious education to character education, with a focus on examining the role of the teacher of religious education in secondary schools in England.